 PROCEDURE FOR NIPC REGISTRATION IN NIGERIA

 Nigerian Investment Promotion Commission (NIPC) is a Federal Government Agency in Nigeria established by the NIPC Act 1995.
 The objective of the NIPC is to promote, coordinate and monitor investments in Nigeria.
 The commission initiates and supports the enhancement of the investment climate in Nigeria for both Nigerian and Non- Nigerian Investors.
-The commission once set up a One Stop Investment Centre to coordinate the activities of relevant regulatory agencies in granting License, Permits, Approvals and rendering investment advice to foreign investors in Nigeria.

-The objective of registering with the Nigerian Investment Promotion Commission is to receive a permit to operate a company with the foreign participation or investment in Nigeria.
+The objective of registering with the Nigerian Investment Promotion Commission is to receive a permit to operate a company with foreign participation or investment in Nigeria.

 The benefits of registering with the NIPC are many for the investors, but the most important one is that the Nigerian Investment Promotion Commission Act ensures that no foreign-owned enterprise or establishment shall be expropriated or nationalized by any government in Nigeria after the due registration with the NIPC.

 By the Corporate & Commercial Law Department at Resolution Law Firm, Nigeria